amu-cai/geval/README.md

     git push mine master

-Then let Gonito pull them and evaluate your results, either manually clicking "submit" at the Gonito web site or using `--submit` option (see below).
+Then let Gonito pull them and evaluate your results, either manually clicking "submit" at the Gonito website or using `--submit` option (see below).

 ### Submitting a solution to a Gonito platform with GEval